What’s the Witherspoon Institute?

 Most of you know about the 2 scientists who for their own reasons want to kill embryonic stem cell (ESC) research and with it the hopes for millions of people.

-Relatively new on most of our radar screens, however, is an extremist right-wing “think tank” called The Witherspoon Institute/Council, which I refer to as the “Witherspoon Gang” because of their negative, yet powerful agenda.
+Relatively new on most of our radar screens, however, is an extremist right-wing “think tank” called The Witherspoon Institute, which I refer to as the “Witherspoon Gang” because of their negative, yet powerful agenda.

 You know how some “elite” fraternities are in college are very snobby?
 These Witherspooners are basically a grown up snobby anti-stem cell fraternity.